StinkyDubeau/hogs-api/README.md

 3. Configure environment variables

-Create a file called `.env` in the root of the project, and specify your API key as well as the desired port to run the server
+Create a file called `.env` in the root of the project, and specify your:
+- API key (API_KEY)
+- Desired port (PORT)
+- MongoDB cluster connection string (CONNECTION_STRING)

 ```
 touch .env